A topic from the subject of Organic Chemistry in Chemistry.

 1. In a test tube, add cyclohexene and nitric acid.

-3. Observe the formation of a colorless gas and record the results.
+3. Observe the formation of brown fumes of nitrogen dioxide (NO2) and record the results.
+This is a nitration reaction.

 4. In another test tube, add cyclohexene and concentrated sulfuric acid.